microsoft/fluentui-apple/ios/README.md

 ##### The iOS UI framework for building experiences for Microsoft 365.

-FluentUI for iOS is a native library that provides the Microsoft UI experience for the iOS platform.
+FluentUI for iOS is a native framework that provides the Microsoft UI experience for the iOS platform.
 It contains information about colors and typography, as well as custom controls and customizations for platform controls, all from the official Fluent design language used in Microsoft 365 products.

 ## Contents